-More of a destination for executives but equally welcoming for those on vacation mode, this minimalist hotel which opened his doors in 1963, has been honored by a long roster of VIPs including Frank Sinatra and Anthony Quinn.
-The façade of this modern 506-room building is decorated with iconic reliefs by famous Greek artist Yiannis Moralis and many of the rooms have a view to the 24-feet glass and iron statue of ‘The Runner’.
+More of a destination for executives but equally welcoming for those on vacation mode, this minimalist hotel, which opened his doors in 1963, has been honored by a long roster of VIPs, including Frank Sinatra and Anthony Quinn.
+The façade of this modern 506-room building is decorated with iconic reliefs by famous Greek artist Yiannis Moralis, and many of the rooms have a view of the 24-feet glass and iron statue of ‘The Runner’.
 Rooftop Galaxy bar has an excellent view of the Acropolis and Lycabettus hills while internationally-known Milos restaurant is on-site.
 Other points of attraction and relaxation include the Hiltonia Spa with an indoor heated pool and the Mediterranean cuisine ‘Byzantino’ restaurant.
 Located on the museum-sprinkled Vasilissis Sofias Avenue, it is a 15-minute walk from Syntagma Square.

 On the foothills of pine-forested Mount Lycabettus, 300 meters/980 feet above sea level, this boutique hotel with eclectic décor is definitely a stylish retreat.
-Many of the 154 rooms as well as the rooftop pool bar have panoramic views of the Acropolis and the Saronic islands.
-Located in the fashionable and upscale district of Kolonaki, it is surrounded by designer showrooms, art galleries, fashionable restaurants, and bars.
+Many of the 154 rooms, as well as the rooftop pool bar, have panoramic views of the Acropolis and the Saronic islands.
+Located in the fashionable and upscale Kolonaki district, it is surrounded by designer showrooms, art galleries, fashionable restaurants, and bars.
 Through an independent entrance on the ground level, you will find the Nikkei Peruvian fusion restaurant – not part of the hotel – for fun dining.
 The hotel is also equipped with a restaurant and lounge for a delicious lunch, brunch, or dinner, a gym, a yoga/pilates studio, and a 30-seat cinema screening room.
 There are also 15 eco-friendly design rooms.
 On a sunny day, take the cable car ride to the top of the mount from around the corner.

-With one of the coolest views to the Acropolis, this new 216-room hotel which opened its doors in 2016 is a 5-minute walk from Syntagma Square, located on a tourist-roamed street downtown Athens.
-With remains of the famous Themistoclean Wall which surrounded ancient Athens in its basement and a 16th-century chapel embedded on one side of its entrance, it is a major attraction by itself.
+With one of the coolest views of the Acropolis, this new 216-room hotel which opened its doors in 2016, is a 5-minute walk from Syntagma Square, located on a tourist-roamed street in downtown Athens.
+With remains of the famous Themistoclean Wall, which surrounded ancient Athens in its basement and a 16th-century chapel embedded on one side of its entrance, it is a major attraction by itself.
 The 10th-floor Mediterranean cuisine restaurant with floor-to-ceiling windows and a great cocktail bar is the perfect setting for a date.
-The modern hotel is also equipped with an indoor pool and a spa.
+The modern hotel is also equipped with an indoor pool — an outdoor one, too, for the summer — and a spa.
 If you want to experience Athens more, just walk towards nearby Plaka and Monastiraki.

-Coco-Mat, the global brand for high-end eco-friendly mattresses is now opening equally sustainable hotels equipped with signature products including mattresses and pillows crafted from natural materials.
+Coco-Mat, the global brand for high-end eco-friendly mattresses, is now opening equally sustainable hotels equipped with signature products, including mattresses and pillows crafted from natural materials.
 The minimalist rustic signature style transcends this new hotel that is located near the pedestrian historical center.
-With a stunning view to the Acropolis and a homey feel, it will definitely become dear to design-lovers.
+With a stunning view of the Acropolis and a homey feel, it will definitely become dear to design-lovers.
 It features an ancient roman mosaic floor at the lobby, a breath-taking roof garden, an open-kitchen restaurant, a gym with eco-friendly equipment, and an indoor pool.

 The same mattress company created another boutique hotel in the fashionable district of Kolonaki, the same area where St. George Lycabettus Hotel is at, and a couple of minutes away from museum-sprinkled Vassilissis Sofias Avenue.
 A 1925 neoclassical style mansion and a 1965 adjacent building make up a cool design hotel with an eco-friendly approach.
 It features a cute roof-garden, a gym, an indoor pool, homemade meals, and bike tours.